Almost seems like a riddle

 Within that 50% lies a trove of untapped student talent and potential—all of it valuable, and much of it no less promising than what’s found in the top half.
 (Consider the implications of significantly expanding the nation’s educated, trainable workforce—driving up the national capitalization rate (cap rate), all without placing new K–12 pedagogical demands on teachers, or new layers of meetings, training, and paperwork.)

-As a public good, the HSe4Metrics innovation platform will remain free to access.
-It will never generate revenue from families, students, or community members.
-Instead, a national sponsor will underwrite the platform’s ongoing costs.
+The HSe4Metrics platform will not generate revenue from families, students, or community members.
+Instead, a national sponsor is needed to underwrite the platform’s ongoing operating costs.

 In sum, public K–12 education in the U.S. is a world-class windfall—and it’s free!